 But before I get to my life-changing falafel trick, most good recipes have a few things in common, so I'll start with one or two more well-known tricks of the trade.
 Take the fabulous falafel recipes of Maureen Abood, Sami Tamimi, Yotam Ottolenghi, Rawia Bishara, and J. Kenji López-Alt (just to name a few): above all else, they all tell you to start with raw, soaked legumes (whether chickpeas or fava beans), and you should definitely take their advice, because this is absolutely the most important part of making killer falafel.

 And yes, I'm painfully aware that using raw beans normally makes cooking more complicated and time-consuming (hence my usual method for making hummus), but falafel is one major exception.
 You simply grind the raw soaked beans and then deep fry them.
 The falafel should get deeply crunchy on the outside and steamed-through on the inside.
-If you start with canned chickpeas, on the other hand, you will end up making fried hummus balls, which is no doubt tasty, but sounds less like falafel and more like something you'd find at a midwestern county fair.
+If you start with canned chickpeas, on the other hand, you will end up making fried hummus balls, which is no doubt tasty, but sounds less like falafel and more like something you'd find at a midwestern county fair. [update: if you want to simplify things by baking instead of deep frying, check out my recipe for baked falafel crumbles].

 So we can all agree that you've got to start with soaked, raw chickpeas.
 But I've always had a problem whenever I've made falafel this way: they tend to get perfectly crackly and brown on the outside way before they've cooked through.
 In my unfortunate experience, this has led to an inside that is really gritty, mealy, and borderline raw.
 So I tried lowering the frying temperature, which didn't really seem to do anything to solve the problem, but just made the crusts really greasy.

 Eventually, I found that there were two things that seemed to help: First (and perhaps most obviously), it's important to make your falafel a little smaller than you might think, so I started actually using a measuring spoon instead of eyeballing it.
 I was shocked to learn that the ideal falafel size is just about one measly tablespoon.
-They puff up a little as they fry (whether or not you add a leavener), and so one very slightly heaping tablespoon is the ideal size, otherwise they will be done on the outside before the insides have had a chance to cook.
+They puff up a little as they fry (whether or not you add a leavening), and so one heaping tablespoon is the ideal size, otherwise they will be done on the outside before the insides have had a chance to cook.

 But here's the other strategy I use to solve this problem, and this is the "life-changing trick" part: I use a baking soda brine for the chickpeas.
 I got this idea from Harold McGee's famous food science book, where he writes that baking soda can help beans cook faster and become much softer, and I recently learned that my good friend Sham from Vegan Iraqi Food makes his falafel the same way.